How Do I Protect My Assets in Healthcare Investigations?

 A person obstructs justice when they have a specific intent to obstruct or interfere with a judicial proceeding.
 For a person to be convicted of obstructing justice, they must not only have the specific intent to obstruct the proceeding, but (1) the person must know that a proceeding was actually pending at the time, and (2) there must be a nexus between the defendant’s endeavor to obstruct justice and the proceeding, and the defendant must have knowledge of this nexus.
 It is important not to inadvertently make a business decision that implicates this type of alleged obstruction that could result in a criminal charge.
 Therefore, it is important to communicate with counsel prior to making significant financial decisions.In addition, such actions may lead to a charge of making a false statement to an agent of the federal government in violation of 18 U.S.C.§ 1001 – a felony that can lead to up to five years in prison in addition to any repercussions from the healthcare investigation itself.

-The question many doctors, business owners, and healthcare practitioners are left with is, if the government can freeze all of my assets prior to trial or even indictment, how will I be able to pay for my legal defense?
+Asset protection for business owners, doctors, and healthcare practitioners is vital.
+The question you can be left with is, if the government can freeze all of my assets prior to trial or even indictment, how will I be able to pay for my legal defense?
 Recent Supreme Court decisions have attempted to clarify this issue.
 In 2014, in Kaley v.
 United States, the Supreme Court held that defendants indicted by a grand jury for health care fraud were not entitled to challenge the grand jury’s finding of probable cause in an effort to release assets that had been restrained and frozen by the federal government on the basis of that finding, even though the defendants needed those assets to pay for their legal defense.
 571 U.S. 320.
 Only two years later, though, the Supreme Court clarified that assets could be unfrozen and used to pay for a legal defense in a healthcare fraud case if the assets in question were unconnected to the crime.
 In other words, the prosecutors could not use the doctrine of substituted assets to prevent the defendant from using money unconnected to the conduct at question to pay for her attorney.
 In order to protect your right to hire the attorney of your choice, then, it is important to maintain records and separate accounts for assets that you and your spouse own that are unconnected to your healthcare business so that you may access those funds in the event of a federal investigation.

 Speak with an Experienced Health Care Fraud Defense Lawyer at Oberheiden, P.C.